tsoffereins/js-value-objects/README.md

 ## Usage

-### Create a value object
+### Define a value object

 A value object only requires a name and a validation function testing the passed value.

 ```
-var Email = ValueObject.create('Email', function(value) {
+var Email = ValueObject.define('Email', function(value) {
 	return /(.+)@(.+){2,}\.(.+){2,}/.test(value);
 });
 ```

-Using the defined value object is now as simple as creating any object using the `new` keyword for creating a new instance from a value.
-Whenever the
+Using the defined value object is now as simple as instantiating any object using the `new` keyword.
+Defined value objects can also be found in the library.

 ```
 var customerEmail = new Email('example.domain.com'); // Throws InvalidArgumentException

 var customerEmail = new Email('example@domain.com'); // Works!

+var customerEmail = new ValueObject.Library.Email('example@domain.com'); // Works!
 ```

 The value object can now be handled like you would a String object.